Karaage

 (唐揚げ, 空揚げ, or から揚げ, Karaage) is a Japanese cooking technique in which various foods—most often chicken, but also other meat and fish—are deep fried in oil.
-The process involves lightly coating small pieces of the meat or fish with a combination of flour and potato starch or corn starch, and frying in a light oil.
+The process involves lightly coating small pieces of meat or fish with a combination of flour and potato starch or corn starch, and frying in a light oil.
 The foods are marinated prior to coating.
 The process differs from the preparation of tempura, which is not marinated and uses a batter for coating.
 Karaage is often served alone or with rice and shredded cabbage.